Helping women and non-binary people create sustainable careers as audio engineers and music producers in Aotearoa New Zealand.

 The weekend aims to up-skill participants in the recording studio to utilise their skills as producers and engineers for paid projects.
 It supports the practitioners by allowing them to gain experience and build confidence in the spaces they want to work in, plainly lays out expectations and practices within studio environments, teaches them in-depth technical aspects of recording e.g. microphone features and studio routing, introduces them to local studios and practitioners, and builds community amongst participants.

-In 2024 there were two workshops in Auckland, and one in Wellington.
 Workshops in 2025 will be at an intermediate to advanced level.

 Step-Up Program

-The panel discusses their experiences and give insight on a given topic chosen by Record Enable.
 The topics aim to valuable and practical for the Record Enable community.

 Seminar Series